Read on for more information about the problems this third-party firmware solves, or skip to firmware downloads if you

 Still are good features in the third-party firmware for OBi2/3, OBiPHONE, and now OBi5.
-The new firmware allows Google Voice to be configured without the OBiTALK portal.
-Also adds a SSH server, allows unlocking of vendor-customized devices, allows the OBi3 ATAs to be configured with Google Voice(!), and allows Caller ID contact list.
+Also adds a SSH server, allows unlocking of vendor-customized devices, and allows Caller ID contact list.

 These firmwares, like the official Obihai firmwares, are provided without warranty.
 Standard precautions apply, such as do not install firmware over a wireless network connection.